nios-students/docs/wiki/Exams-Assignments.md

 ### ODE (On Demand Examination)

-On Demand Examinations are held throughout the year (excluding April-May and October-November) for students who want to write their examinations when they wish to.
+ODE are held throughout the year (excluding April-May and October-November) for students who want to write their examinations when they wish to.
 You can give as many attempts as you wish!
 Eligibility criteria for writing ODE
 All student who admitted under **stream 1,3 and 4**